Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Abstract

 \section{Abstract}

 We develop and analyze a principled approach to kernel ridge regression under covariate shift.
 The goal is to learn a regression function with small mean squared error over a target distribution, based on unlabeled data from there and labeled data that may have a different feature distribution.
-We propose to split the labeled data into two subsets and conduct kernel ridge regression on them separately to obtain a collection of candidate models and an imputation model.
-We use the latter to fill the missing labels and then select the best candidate model accordingly.
-Our non-asymptotic excess risk bounds show that in quite general scenarios, our estimator adapts to the structure of the target distribution as well as the covariate shift.
-It achieves the minimax optimal error rate up to a logarithmic factor.
-The use of pseudo-labels in model selection does not have major negative impacts.
+We propose to split the labeled data into two subsets, and conduct kernel ridge regression on them separately to obtain a collection of candidate models and an imputation model.
+We use the latter to fill the missing labels and then select the best candidate accordingly.
+Our non-asymptotic excess risk bounds demonstrate that our estimator adapts effectively to both the structure of the target distribution and the covariate shift.
+This adaptation is quantified through a notion of effective sample size that reflects the value of labeled source data for the target regression task.
+Our estimator achieves the minimax optimal error rate up to a polylogarithmic factor, and we find that using pseudo-labels for model selection does not significantly hinder performance.

 {\bf Keywords:} Covariate shift, kernel ridge regression, imputation, pseudo-labeling, transfer learning.